 Data Acquisition

-Landsat 8 Operational Land Imager (OLI) provided 2015 imagery for current land use classification to use in both the SWAT and LUCIS models.
+Landsat 8 OLI provided 2015 imagery for current land use classification to use in both the SWAT and LUCIS models.
 Additionally, Terra ASTER 10 m and 30 m resolution Digital Elevation Models (DEMs) provided the elevation data used in these models.
 Both of these datasets were obtained through the United States Geologic Survey (USGS) EarthExplorer data download platform.
 Landsat OLI coverage for the MNGWPD corresponded to two scenes in path-rows 19-36 and 19-37.
 A total of 6 ASTER DEMs were downloaded to provide complete elevation data for the MNGWPD.

 Ancillary datasets used in the LUCIS and SWAT models were primarily provided by The Nature Conservancy.
 These included water bodies, rivers, urban developments, water quality, soils, and land cover datasets.
-All data provided by The Nature Conservancy was fit to the project study region, respectively (Appendix A).
+All data provided by The Nature Conservancy was fit to the project study region(Appendix A).

 Data Processing